Ideas to create excitement and add a tangible, physical, nature to software development

 By now you probably recognize that some of the development practices gaining traction over the last few years are attractive because they grant physical aspects to the abstract.

-In Kanban, we have cards that must actually be physically walked through the company.
-The act of handing a card to the next person effectively demonstrates that something has been completed, so that something else can start.
+In Kanban, we have cards that must be physically walked through the company.
+The act of handing a card to the next person effectively demonstrates that something is complete, so that something else can start.